 Catherine Debard has roots in Montreal’s experimental music scene, a community in which she has been actively involved for several years.
-Under the moniker YlangYlang, a solo project she has developed since 2012, Debard translates experiences, memories, emotions and senses into electronic sounds through a delicate balance of improvisation and composition.
-She has released records internationally on labels such as Crash Symbols (USA), Phinery (DK), Fluere Tapes (SE) and ΠΑΝΘΕΟΝ (RU).
+Under the moniker YlangYlang, a solo project she has developed since 2012, she has released records internationally on labels such as Crash Symbols (USA), Phinery (DK), Fluere Tapes (SE) and ΠΑΝΘΕΟΝ (RU).
 She has also created and produced video game soundtracks for Montreal artist Palgal, audio hypnosis sessions for Ascension Hypnosis, she has presented an audio installation at Centre Clark, Montreal, and has given many creative music workshops.
 Debard has toured extensively in Canada, and has performed at international music festivals including Suoni Per Il Popolo, Mutek Montreal, Electric Eclectics, Strangewaves, Tone Deaf.
-In 2018, she participated in a one-month residency at NES, in Skagaströnd, Iceland and then, left for her first Europe tour.
+In 2019, she was part of Red Bull Music Academy at the National Music Center, in Calgary and will participate in a workshop with Suzanne Ciani in November 2019.
+Her next album will come out in January 2020.

 (A few reviews for Life Without Structures)